T-RC/RCPilotTable/README.md

 # RCPilotTable
-A height adjustable table for all RC pilots
+The height adjustable table for all RC pilots